7 Create a Linux Server

 The Linux operating system has been increasing in popularity for many reasons.
 Most Linux platforms are free and open-source with very active development communities.
 Linux is also very reliable in that it often does not require reboots when something goes wrong.
 Furthermore, Linux is very customizable so only the features that are required are installed.
 A bare-bones Linux distribution can run on as little as 58MB of RAM!
 Finally, most applications on Linux are free and open-source.

-Many people are reluctant to use Linux because it generally uses a command line interface (CLI) instead of a graphical user interface (GUI) like Windows or Apple.
+Many people are reluctant to use Linux because it typically uses a command-line interface (CLI) rather than a graphical user interface (GUI) like Windows or macOS.
 However, all those easy-to-use images require a lot of RAM and CPU power, so using CLI allows the operating system to focus on the essentials.
-We use Linux in the GNS3 environment because it requires very little in the way of hardware resources.
+We use Linux in the GNS3 environment because it requires very few hardware resources.
 This allows us to build complex enterprise networks without overloading our hosting machine.
 This lab will help you download, install, and configure a Ubuntu Linux Server for use in a GNS3 environment.

 Learning Objectives